 - No Celebrities Were Harmed: A parody of "investigative journalist" Geraldo Rivera.

 - Suspiciously Similar Substitute: The DiC series episodes "Injustice and the Cobra Way" and "Cobra Land" feature a journalist named Jose Riviera, who is basically the same character as Hector Ramirez except for the name and a drastically different wardrobe.
-The reason he was used in place of Hector Ramirez is unknown.
+The reason he was used in place of Hector Ramirez is unknown, but it's speculated to be legal issues involving Sunbow (it's to the point a newspaper article is credited to Ramirez and not Riviera).

 - You Don't Look Like You: His appearance was never quite consistent both within this show and the others he appeared in.